 Each function can have 2FA enabled using different methods.

-For example, you may choose to use the YubiKey method for the Sign-In function because YubiKeys are the most convenient (and secure) to use on a day-to-day basis.
+For example, you may choose to use the Hardware Security Key method for the sign-in function because Hardware Security Keys are the most convenient and secure to use in daily life.

 Then for your Master Key function, you may choose to use the authenticator app method because it is less convenient to use and not needed as frequently.
 The Master Key is only needed in the rare case when you've lost your sign-in 2FA, have to change your password or need to remove the GSL immediately.